Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 SELECT latest(statusValue) as statusValue FROM WorkloadStatus WHERE entity.name='Demotron V2 - Acme Dev'

+The only thing that can be changed on this query, is the entity name.

 Subscriptions API (SYNC)

 SELECT filter(percentage(count(result),WHERE result='SUCCESS'),WHERE 1=1) as success, max(duration) as duration, max(longRunningTasksAvgTime) as request from SyntheticCheck,SyntheticRequest WHERE monitorName='BDB Live person'